 Lista de Correos

-The letter or package will be delivered to the main post office in the town nearest you.
-You will need to show your passport in order to collect your mail; the name on the letter or package must match the name on your passport.
+Your letter or package will be delivered to the main post office in the town nearest you.
+As with most countries, you will need to show your passport in order to collect your mail; the name on the letter or package must match the name on your passport.

 How Reliable is the Peruvian Postal Service?

 Letters and packages can and do go missing, but the Peruvian postal system is generally reliable.
-In my experience, the success rate is probably about 75%, and around half of that missing 25% is down to stuff being stuck at customs because of duty fees needing to be paid.
+In my experience, the success rate is probably about 75%, and around half of that missing 25% is down to stuff being stuck at customs because of duty fees needing to be paid, or ‘incorrect’ items were being sent (i.e. too many creams, as mentioned above.
+Additionally, nail polish, perfume, medicines, vitamins and food supplements are heavily restricted and may not make it past customs).

 Do you have any experiences with Serpost you’d like to share?
 Tell us in the comments section below!